|

 asking your client this question is just the beginning

 of the inquiry.
 Often the client's answer will be based on an incorrect understanding of the legalities of ownership or an incorrect understanding of the property lines.
 Civil Code section 833 provides that a tree whose trunk stands wholly on the land owned belongs exclusively to that owner.
 So you must determine where in relation to the property line the trunk meets the ground, regardless of where the roots or branches grow.
 Civil Code section 834 provides that trees whose trunks stand partly on the land of two or more coterminous owners belong to them in common.
 This gives rise to joint rights and responsibilities.
+People often assume that the property line is the fence line.
+While

 this assumption may be correct, if there is any doubt about